#London Bookie #Ladbrokes Has Suspended Betting On The Prince Harry, Meghan Markle Engagement Date

 — HELLO! (@hellomag) November 23, 2017

-Meghan Markle is now living in Kensington Palace and another even bigger clue that the relationship of Prince Harry and Meghan Markle is official is the pending dog visas for Markle’s dogs, Bogart and Guy who are said to be currently in the required quarantine.
-Bogart and Guy will allegedly join the palace dog pack in early 2018 and make friends with the royal Corgis of Queen Elizabeth.
+Meghan Markle is now living in Kensington Palace, and another even bigger clue that the relationship of Prince Harry and Meghan Markle is official is the pending dog visas for Markle’s dogs, Bogart and Guy, who are said to be currently in the required quarantine.
+Bogart and Guy will allegedly join the palace dog pack in early 2018 and make friends with Queen Elizabeth’s royal Corgis.

-But that Ladbrokes suspended betting has not stopped bookies from dropping cryptic hints about the possible nuptials of Prince Harry and Meghan Markle.
+Ladbrokes’ decision to suspend betting has not stopped bookies from dropping cryptic hints about the possible nuptials of Prince Harry and Meghan Markle.

 “Time for the Queen to be shopping for a new hat.”

-Ladbrokes is a bookie powerhouse, but they are not the only game in town if you want to place a bet on some of the intricacies of the Meghan Markle, Prince Harry relationship.
+Ladbrokes is a bookie powerhouse, but they are not the only game in town if you want to place a bet on some of the intricacies of the Meghan Markle-Prince Harry relationship.
 Paddy Power is still taking bets on a number of Prince Harry/Meghan Markle topics.

 “[You can bet on] whether this year Harry will take Meghan to Sandringham for the extremely private no-ring-no-bring Royal Christmas among her future in-laws (1-1 odds as of 11/24), whether Meghan will announce that she is pregnant by 2019 (an actual fun bet, at 14-1 as of 11/24), and, inexplicably, whether Harry will have a cameo on Suits before 2018 (given the recent wrap, at 40-1, or any price, a suicidal bet).”